rapmd73/JackrabbitRelay/README.md

 Having the test accounts really help in tracking issues and solving problems.
 If you would like to donate a test account, please DM me of Discord.

-**IMPORTANT** READ BEFORE UPDATING. **NOT FULLY TESTED YET**

-This is ***another*** major update with many core changes.

-The PlaceOrder programs have been broken down to use library files now.
-There is simply too much overlap now that it is too easy to introduce errors on the simplest changes.
-This process will mitigate that.
-The newly updated *update* script handles the library file updates.

 ## Video

 Yes, there's videos.
 Please watch them, then come back here and read